ryanslikesocool/MoreWindows/README.md

 # MoreWindows
-Additional window types for SwiftUI
+Additional `Scene` types for SwiftUI apps on macOS.

 ## Requirements
 MoreWindows requires a SwiftUI lifecycle app on macOS 13.0 or later.